codeplaysoftware/portBLAS/doc/Gemm.md

 Batched `GEMM` is called with a separate `_gemm_batched` function, however beyond the user facing functions all `GEMM` calls take the same path, with `batch_size` and `batch_type` parameters controlling if and how a batched operation takes place.

 The `_gemm_batched` operation assumes all the matrices have the same parameters (sizes and leading dimensions).
 In the `strided` batch type case, all matrices are stored within a fixed stride-distance provided by the user (`stride_a`, `stride_b` and `stride_c`), the latter must be at least equal to the matrix c size to avoid overlapping writes to the output.
+A's or B's stride can also be set to zero, which translates to a batched gemm operation of `batch_size` matrices with 1 matrix.
 In the `interleaved` batch type case, the strides can only take these values depending on the case :
 - `stride_a` = `lda` if A is transposed, 1 otherwise.
 - `stride_b` = 1 if B is transposed, `ldb` otherwise.
 - `stride_c` = `ldc` always.